eum602/Ejemplos-de-Reactjs/README.md

 ##How to contribute
-Free to receive any contributions
+Free to receive any contributions from anywhere.

 ##Copyright
 2019